 Action Society cannot safeguard any information you disclose there.

-Action Society uses 3rd party vendor re-marketing tracking cookies, including the Google AdWords tracking cookie.
+Action Society uses third-party vendor remarketing tracking cookies, including the Google AdWords tracking cookie.
 This means we will continue to show ads to you across the internet, specifically on the Google Content Network (GCN).
-Action Society respects your privacy and are not collecting any identifiable information with Google’s or any other 3rd party remarketing system.
+Action Society respects your privacy and does not collect identifiable information with Google’s or any other third-party remarketing system.

 As the Website is accessible via the internet, and the internet is inherently insecure, we cannot guarantee the security of information you send to us online (including that it will not be intercepted).
-You send information to us online so at your own risk.
+Therefore, you send information to us online so at your own risk.